Chochosan1/BulletStorm/README.md

 The player controls a character (topdown view, WASD + Mouse) and faces hordes of enemies.

+ - Procedural levels and randomized environments allowing for replayability and surprises

  - Available major upgrades for a variety of character builds (multishot, freezing shot, explosive shot, electric shot, sideways multishot, instant kill shot, slowing shot, dead enemies spawn damaging tornadoes or freezing zones and many more).

  - Loot tables.